ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Effective CI/CD assumes that unit testing is developed during feature development or bug fixes.
-However, given the limited scope of the local development environment, it is often not possible to enforce testing on multiple platforms, or even unit testing in general.
-However, with the right automated CI/CD, such testing can still occur and be enforced automatically.
+However, given the limited scope of the local development environment, it is often not possible to enforce testing on multiple platforms, or even to enforce unit testing in general.
+However, with the proper automated CI/CD, such testing can still occur and be enforced automatically.

-`GitHub Actions`_ is the preferred automated CI/CD platform for running Python library unit tests for PyAnsys, and it can be used immediately by cloning the project `template <https://github.com/pyansys/template/>`_.
+`GitHub Actions`_ is the preferred automated CI/CD platform for running Python library unit tests for PyAnsys.
+It can be used immediately by cloning the project `template <https://github.com/pyansys/template/>`_.
 If you are unfamiliar with GitHub Actions, see `GitHub Actions`_ for an overview.